O(N)-Universality Classes and the Mermin-Wagner Theorem

 \paragraph*{Flow equations.}

 The effective average action (EAA) $\Gamma_{k}[\varphi]$ is a functional that depends on the infrared scale $k$ and that interpolates smoothly between the bare action for $k\rightarrow\infty$ and the standard effective action for $k\rightarrow0$ \cite{Berges_Tetradis_Wetterich_2002}.
 The EAA satisfies an exact RG equation \cite{Wetterich_1993} that describes its dependence upon changes of scale; this equation can be used to set up a framework where to concretely implement the RG ideas discussed above.
-It is generally quite difficult to follow exactly the flow of the EAA through theory space and to find the relative fixed-point functionals: approximations are needed.
-One that retains all the important information about the structure of theory space is the one where all one-particle-irreducible (1PI) vertices of the EAA are evaluated at zero momenta.
+It is generally quite difficult to follow exactly the flow of the EAA and to find the relative fixed-point functionals: approximations are needed.
+One that retains important information about the structure of theory space is the one where all one-particle-irreducible (1PI) vertices of the EAA are evaluated at zero momenta.
 This defines the running effective potential $U_{k}(\rho)$ which is a function of the $O(N)$--invariant $\rho=\frac{1}{2}\varphi^{2}$.
-The running effective potential can equivalently be defined by evaluating the EAA at a constant field configuration $\varphi(x)\equiv\varphi$ where $\Gamma_{k}[\varphi]=\Omega\, U_{k}(\rho)$.
-In this approximation the RG theory space is projected onto the functional space of effective potentials.
-This space is still infinite dimensional and, at least at the qualitative level, all $O(N)$--universality classes of the full theory can be found by determining the relative scaling solutions (fixed-points).
+In this approximation theory space is represented by the functional space of effective potentials.
+This space is still infinite dimensional and, at least at the qualitative level, $O(N)$--universality classes of the full theory can be found by determining the relative scaling solutions.